Petition to Graduate and Receipt of Diploma

 Guidelines for submission of the petition to graduate form are as follows:

 The degree awarded date will correspond to the term where the last course requirement was completed and graded.
 The exception is where one or more courses are completed late (after the end of the term in which the course was provided).
 In the case of late completion of course requirements (e.g due to an "Incomplete" grade), the degree will be awarded in the current term (in progress) when the final course requirements are completed.
 This practice is consistent with graduation reporting to external sources.
-Further information regarding graduation procedures can be obtained through the Office of the University Registrar or by launching the following link: http://www.une.edu/registrar/graduation.
+For further information regarding graduation procedures visit the Office of the University Registrar website.

 Federal Definition of the Credit Hour